 It is still wise to simply take a loan from them and not make them partners or co-owners, as you might lose independence in your style of executing the project.
 You might also get more flexibility in repaying the loan.

-However, this is a debatable issue because it may not be wise to mix business with personal life.
+However, this is a debatable issue because it may not be wise to mix business and personal life.
 Be careful and make sure terms are clear and documented before proceeding with borrowing from friends and relatives.

 4. Go Public